fmtn/a/README.md

 This way, you can even connect to non ActiveMQ/AMQP brokers.
 You simply need to provide a JNDI config and the client at classpath.

-For an example connecting to IBM WebSphere MQ, check this out: http://www.thisintegration.com/use-a-with-websphere-mq/

 #Build

     $mvn install